All Products

 This topic describes how to use a Lindorm Spark SQL node in DataWorks to develop and periodically schedule Lindorm Spark SQL Tasks.

 Lindorm is a distributed computing service built on a cloud-native architecture.
 It supports community-edition compute models, is compatible with Spark interfaces, and is deeply integrated with the Lindorm storage engine.
-Lindorm leverages the features and indexing capabilities of its underlying data storage to efficiently complete distributed jobs, making it ideal for use cases such as large-scale data processing, interactive analytics, Machine Learning, and graph computing.
+Lindorm leverages the features and indexing capabilities of its underlying data storage to handle large-scale data processing, interactive analytics, machine learning, and graph computing.

 Prerequisites

-A Lindorm Instance has been created and bound to the DataWorks Workspace.
+• A Lindorm instance created and bound to the DataWorks workspace.
 For details, see Associate a Lindorm computing resource.

 Create a Lindorm Spark SQL node